Should I Get an MBA-Psychology Dual Degree?

 With a graduate degree, learners have opportunities to advance their careers and increase their post-graduation salaries.

-Graduates of MBA/psychology programs have career opportunities across industries.
-With business and psychological knowledge and training, graduates can work as human resources executives, corporate consultants, industrial counselors, and corporate development specialists.
+MBA/psychology program graduates have career opportunities across industries.
+With business and psychological knowledge and training, they can work as human resources executives, corporate consultants, industrial counselors, and corporate development specialists.

-Some programs meet some or all of the requirements for certification or licensure as a professional psychologist.
-Most states require a doctorate to practice as a psychologist, so this opportunity may be limited to programs offering a Psy.D.
+Some programs meet some or all of the requirements for certification or licensure as a professional counselor.
+Most states require a doctorate to practice as a psychologist, so this opportunity may be limited to programs offering a Psy.D. or Ph.D.

-Earning an MBA/psychology dual degree positions current business professionals to advance to leadership positions within their career.
-This increases earning potential.
-Payscale reported human resource executives earning average salaries of $85,000 in May 2022.
-This far exceeded the $53,050 average salary of human resources specialists as reported in June 2022.
+Earning an MBA-psychology dual degree can help business professionals advance to leadership positions within their careers, increasing their earning potential.
+Payscale reported human resource executives earn an average salary of $85,000 in September 2024, far exceeding the $57,910 average salary of human resources specialists.

-• Corporate consultant: Corporate consultants bring expertise in management and organizational leadership to different companies and offer suggestions for improvements.
+• Corporate consultant: Corporate consultants bring management and organizational leadership expertise to different companies and offer suggestions for improvements.
 As external reviewers, they assess existing processes and practices to determine areas of growth, eliminate inefficiencies, and offer objective insights into how to maximize overall business outcomes.

 • Human resources executive: As supervisors of all human resources activities, human resources executives oversee policies, procedures, and practices involving employees.
-Human resources executives coordinate with managers and fellow executives to lead, and create and implement strategic plans.
+Human resources executives coordinate with managers and fellow executives to lead and implement strategic plans.

 • Industrial and organizational psychologist: Industrial and organizational psychologists assess human behavior in the workplace.
 They may work internally or externally with a company.
 Industrial and organizational psychologists work with individuals and teams to improve existing practices, test new programs and policies, and reconcile human resource issues.